 Listed species documented in the Escambia River WMA include: crystal darter (Crystallaria asprella), mountain laurel (Kalmia latifolia), Florida flame azalea, and round ebonyshell (Reginaia rotulata).
 The

-District continues to recognize the importance of these species and remains committed to accommodating these species when making management decisions.
+District recognizes the importance of these species and is committed to accommodating these species when making management decisions.